aronfiechter/UROP2017-FSVD/README.md

 ### 2017-07-11
 Copied example `simple_triangulation.cpp` ipelet from documentation and tried to compile it and add it to Ipe.
 It works.
+Took `min_cricle.cpp` example from CGAL documentation, TODO converted it into Ipelet.